Chelsoconn/210/test_prep.md

      });
      ```

-   - To use `forEach`, you need a **callback** function that you pass to `forEach` as an argument.
+   - To use `forEach`, you n2eed a **callback** function that you pass to `forEach` as an argument.
 The called function invokes the callback function when it runs.
 The `forEach` method invokes its callback once for each element, passing it the element's value as an argument. `forEach` always returns undefined.

  - `map` method: